A few months after my first hip surgery, my left knee became swollen.

 It continued to stay this way until my second surgery.

-I have also had my knees drained of fluid numerous times.
+I’ve also had my knees drained of fluid numerous times in the past.

-So I thought a post of what you can do for aching knees would be helpful especially if you are going through this.
+So I thought a post on what you can do for aching knees would be helpful especially if you are going through this.

 In this post, you will also learn about:

 - What causes joint pain all over the body

 - What causes knee pain without injury